Header photo The Global Fund/Sarah Hoibak

 Prevention

-The Global Fund and Unitaid are each investing US$33 million from 2018 through 2022, and the Global Fund will invest an additional US$50 million through the end of 2024, to support evidence gathering and market entry of new types of insecticide-treated nets to fight malaria-carrying mosquitoes.
-The nets are treated with two insecticides and can kill mosquitos that are resistant to one of the two insecticides.
+The Global Fund is investing US$50 million from 2021 to 2024, to support evidence gathering and market entry of a new type of insecticide-treated net to fight malaria-carrying mosquitoes.
+Dual active ingredient (dual AI) nets are treated with two insecticides and can kill mosquitoes that are resistant to one of the two insecticides.
 Children under 5, who are most vulnerable to illness and death from malaria, will experience the most direct health benefits.

-In the hardest-hit countries across the Sahel, the Global Fund supports the rollout of SMC campaigns, a cost-effective and targeted intervention for young children that can reduce malaria cases by more than 50%.
-Despite the difficulties in implementation related to COVID-19, the countries we support increased the number of children covered through SMC in 2021 to a total of over 34 million, largely in West Africa, an increase of 7.8 million compared to 2020.
+In the hardest-hit countries across the Sahel, the Global Fund supports the rollout of SMC campaigns, a cost-effective and targeted intervention for young children that can reduce malaria cases by more than 70%.
+In 2023, 44.6 million children received SMC, a 20% increase on the previous year.

 Successes in fighting drug-resistant malaria in the Greater Mekong region show that a well-funded joint effort works.
 The Regional Artemisinin-resistance Initiative (RAI) – the Global Fund’s largest regional grant – was launched in 2013 in response to the emergence of drug-resistant malaria in the Greater Mekong region.
-The Global Fund is investing more than US$680 million through this initiative to accelerate malaria elimination as a bulwark against drug resistance.
-It is working: Malaria cases have dropped from 650,000 in 2012 to 82,000 in 2020.
+The Global Fund is investing more than US$700 million through this initiative to accelerate malaria elimination as a bulwark against drug resistance.
+It is working: In the decade to 2022, reported cases of malaria in Cambodia, the Lao People’s Democratic Republic, Myanmar, Thailand and Viet Nam have been reduced by 92%, and estimated deaths from all types of malaria have been reduced by 88%.

 Read the Latest Results Report